DaleOnRails/CA-Assignment-MH-kit/README.md

 6.Input the below command in the terminal command line to launch the "MH-Kit" application program.
 > ruby main.rb

-7. If you get an error message (usually in red) on your terminal, asking you to update your bundler, input the below in your terminal command line. (this may indicate that you do not have the correct version of bundler)
+7.If you get an error message (usually in red) on your terminal, asking you to update your bundler, input the below in your terminal command line. (this may indicate that you do not have the correct version of bundler)
 > gem update --system

 8 Run program using step 6 again.

-AUTHOR NOTE: DOUBLE CHECK THIS PROCCESS BEFORE RELEASE!!!!
+AUTHOR NOTE: DOUBLE CHECK AND UPDATE THIS PROCCESS BEFORE RELEASE!!!!

 # Design and Planning